diresi/docker-nginx-certbot/README.md

 Right now, I cannot find an URL to point you there, but be sure to check them out.

 When installing the initial certificate, certbot will ask you to accept the TOS (so run it interactive).
-Or you can set the `TOS=--accept-tos` environment variable in `.env`.
+Or you can set the `TOS=--agree-tos` environment variable in `.env`.

 # Get your initial certificate